-During 2021:
+During 2022:

-- Continue partnerships with EBMT, ASTCT, APBMT, AABB, disaster task force, and other appropriate organizations. - International Survey of BMT survivorship.
+- Continue partnerships with EBMT, ASTCT, APBMT, AABB, disaster task force, and other appropriate organizations. - WBMT's preparedness in Ukraine crises with respect to HCT was published by this committee.

-- The Global Emergencies and Nuclear Accident Management Committee plans to review the model for how this committee operates. - Gain recognition as a formal/affiliated member of the WHO's Radiation Emergency Medical Preparedness and Assistance Network (REMPAN). - Write a consensus paper on the role of WBMT in radiation disasters.
-For this, a committee has been formed including radiation oncology and other experts.
+- The Global Emergencies / Nuclear Accident Management Committee plans to review the model for how this committee operates. - Gain recognition as a formal/affiliated member of the WHO's global emergencies team.
+A WHO-WBMT meeting is scheduled for this. - Write a consensus paper on the role of WBMT in public health aspects will be proposed at GENA's annual meeting during the April EBMT's annual meeting in 2023, Paris, France.